clarkzinzow/SDN-Layer-3-Routing/README.md

 A Software Defined Networking layer-3 routing application that constructs route tables based on a global view of the network topology.
-The appropriate route table is installed in each SDN switch by the application, and each SDN switch will forward packets according to the installed route table.
+The appropriate route table is installed in each SDN switch by the application, and each SDN switch forwards packets according to the installed route table.

 This layer-3 routing application installs route table entries that match packets based on their destination IP address (and Ethernet type), and execute an output action to send the packet out a